 You can overproduce it.
 You can unsuccessfully try to look bdsm-hip and edgy and artistic.
 You can be contrived to your heart’s content, while simultaneously seeking the cool and cutting-edge style you’re after.

-You can, in short, play the part that your cock in one hand and your gun in the other hand – the barrel of which gun is stuffed into your mouth, your finger on that hair-trigger – is erotic and playful and creative and valuable and artistically smart and innocuous, because everyone knows all play, no matter how shocking and violent it may seem, is ultimately benign and merely expressive — it of course all being just a part of the forward-thinking scene with which the rest of the world has yet to catch up because the rest of the world has neither the refined and delicate sensibilities nor the so-meta-sophistication of taste nor the appreciation of beauty and brains to grasp pornographically sexualized suicide as the life-affirming, sophisticated art it no doubt is.
+You can, in short, play the part that your cock in one hand and your gun in the other hand – the barrel of which gun is stuffed into your mouth, your finger on that hair-trigger – is erotic and playful and creative and valuable and artistically smart and innocuous, because everyone knows all play, no matter how shocking and violent it may seem, is ultimately benign and merely expressive — it of course all being just a part of the forward-thinking scene with which the rest of the world has yet to catch up because the rest of the world has neither the refined and delicate sensibilities nor the so-meta-sophistication of taste nor the appreciation of beauty and brains to grasp pornographically sexualized suicide as the life-affirming, sophisticated art it is.
 But only then.

 You will, however, try to understand that there are some, myself among them, who are not in the least bit sexually prude and who even enjoy kinks, who have experienced the actual suicide of a loved one, and who therefore find such things rather offensive and, even worse, tacky.